stanpalatnik/community/cloudformation-deployment/README.md

 ## od4es.json

 This is the root stack, that you deploy directly via the CloudFormation console.
-It contains links to the other stacks that will create a VPC, create a seed node for bootstrapping an ES 7 cluster, create master nodes, create data nodes, and create a client node with a public IP address.
+It contains links to the other stacks that will create a VPC, create a seed node for bootstrapping an ES 7 cluster, create master nodes, create data nodes, and create a client node with a private IP address.

 ## network.json

 Deploys an [Amazon VPC](https://aws.amazon.com/vpc/) to provide secure networking for the Open Distro for Elasticsearch cluster.
-The VPC spans 2 availability zones, with a public and a private subnet in each of those zones.
-The stack adds an Internet Gateway for outbound traffic and a NAT gateway for inbound traffic.
-EC Instances in the public subnet can have public IP addresses; the seed node, and the client node are publicly accessible.
+The VPC spans 3 availability zones, with a private subnet in each of those zones.

 ## seed.json